how-to-firebase/full-stack-firebase/cloud-firestore/security-rules.md

 Perhaps the trickiest part of security rules is writing the individual rule conditions.

-To start off, you can always declare a rule without permissions:
+To start off, you can always declare a rule without conditions:

 ```
 match /dropboxCollection {